Bending Beam Load Cell Basics

 MBP Overload Protected Miniature Beam Load Cell

-Our Model MBP series Mini load cells provide a similar performance to Model MB series with the added safeguard of internal overload protection.
-This patented overload protection is accomplished via hard stops that are EDM machined into the load cell flexure.
-This provides a greater overload protection (2.5-10lbf ±1000% of full scale capacity, 100 N ±500% of full scale capacity), giving the user added protection in more severe applications.
+Our Model MBP series Mini load cells provide similar performance to the Model MB series with the added safeguard of internal overload protection.
+This patented overload protection is achieved through hard stops EDM-machined into the load cell flexure.
+This provides greater overload protection (2.5-10lbf ±1000% of full-scale capacity, 100 N ±500% of full-scale capacity), giving the user added protection in more severe applications.

 • Standard capacities from 2 to 10 lbf (10 to 50 N)